ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Good news: Donalds, one of the strongest advocates for nuclear energy in the U.S. House, and Barnard, publisher and coauthor of Green Market Revolution, begin their essay by noting some recent positive developments for nuclear power.
 They characterize the initial criticality of Vogtle-3, the first new nuclear reactor built in the United States in about 30 years, as “a monumental achievement for the American nuclear industry.”
 They praise the Biden administration’s allocation of funds to keep established nuclear plants operational.

 Presented at the

 The Walker Lee Cisler Medal recognizes an individual for outstanding scientific or engineering research achievement or the management associated with the design, development, or deployment of fast reactor technologies.
 This award honors excellence in engineering leadership and management, and achievements worthy of international recognition sustained over a period of time.
-The award consists of an engraved medal.
-It is to be made no more frequently than once per year and is conferred normally during the Annual Meeting of the Society.

 Nominees may be from any nation, but they must not be deceased at the time the awardee is selected.
 The nominee need not be an ANS member.